 Perhaps you have already noticed that this sounds an awful lot like the quadratus lumborum.
 The muscles are neighbors and perform similar actions.
 It has also been noted that the two are somewhat of partners in crime.
 Frequently, if one of the muscles is acting up, the other one will be, too.
 It is also possible that, because the quadratus lumborum is more well-known, it gets blamed for ilicostalis lumborum dysfunction.

 Unfortunately, the iliocostalis lumborum can be injured simply by performing its standard actions.
 A reach backward or a simple bend to the side can cause the muscle to spasm and create pain and dysfunction.
-No matter the cause, the result is back pain.
+No matter the cause, the result is iliocostalis lumborum pain.

 As always, I recommend that if you have any sort of pain, you should consult your physician.
 Your doctor can order the proper tests, medication, and therapy to help relieve your pain.

-However, if you’re wanting to do some exercises at home to help strengthen and stretch the iliocostalis lumborum, I have a couple of suggestions.
-Before you begin, you should be aware that tightness=weakness.
+However, if you want to do some exercises at home to help strengthen and stretch the iliocostalis lumborum, I have a couple of suggestions.
+Before you begin, you should be aware that tightness = weakness.
 This is why you will want to both strengthen and stretch this muscle.

 I recommend Triangle pose as an exercise to improve your lateral flexion.
 Think of other exercises and poses when you bend to the side.
 These are all probably good for strengthening and stretching.
-For example, I think Side angle pose would be another good pose.
+For example, I think Side angle pose, Gate pose, and the Infinity pose would all be good side flexion yoga poses.
+Mermaid and Side bend (or Side bend prep) would be good Pilates exercises.

 To improve your spinal extension, you can use any number of yoga poses or Pilates exercises.
-For example, you could do Bridge pose, Sphinx pose, Swan dive, or Breast stroke preps.
+For example, you could do Bridge pose, Sphinx pose, Locust pose, Crocodile pose, Bow pose, Swan dive, or Breast stroke preps.
 Make sure to draw your belly button to your spine to help support your low back as you work.